kammoh/fobos/docs/source/capture_scope.rst

 Line 18 enables channel A and sets its range to 100 mV.
 Line 19 sets the sampling interval (T) to 2 nano seconds.
 This implies that ampling rate is 1/T = 500 M Sample/s.
 Line 20 configers the EXTERNAL (Ext) channel to be used for trigger on risinge edge with a threshold of 200 mV.
+Trigger channel must be connected to the control board trigger output.
 Line 22 allocates memory buffers to store oscilloscope data.

 In the main loop, we use the arm() (line 34) function to tell the oscilloscope to be ready to get the trigger and store the